krmnino/LALIB/README.md

 TO-DO:
 -	Fix issue: when entering a row ("1 2 3; -4 -5 -6") negative sign in 4 is not being recognized by the program.
--	Implement matrix multiplication (not only matrix scaling)
 -	Implement matrix inverse fn().
 -	Implement vector projection.
--	Implement Matrix constructor fn() for idenity matrix of nxn size.
--	Implement Matrix constructor that generates matrix of mxn size with random numbers from a given range.
 -	Implement matrix concatenation fn() (another constructor method may work) Potentially to be used to find inverse of a matrix
--	Create vector class for linear algebra. (is it necessary or just use matrix and check that n = 1?)
+-	Constructor method to create matrix that is m = any size and n = 1.
+Take src matrix as an input.